ezraholm50/MediaCenter/README.md

 # MediaCenter

 * Tested on Ubuntu Core 16.04, server should work and desktop aswell.
 (Possibly works on lower versions aswell)
+* Might work on other debian distro's aswell.

 # How to: